Dr. Samadi' Personal Information

 I have done volunteer works for some nonprofit organizations.
 One particular interest is the effect of hurricane-driven floods on society.
 I can sometimes be found working on my own software and running models when I should be doing real simulation.
 This is the ways to connect technology to predict hazards that I really love.
 Writing code is fun! it is even more fun when it runs correctly and seamlessly...
 This is what motivates my research.

 After graduating with my Engineering MS degree from the University of Tehran, I worked for over a year with Engineering firms in Tehran, Iran--Indo-European people with black, brown and light brown hair:-).
 There I supported several catchment modeling systems and was involved in a new project for a reservoir construction.
 After a year and a bit, I went back to College to get my Ph.D. degree in Engineering.

 On completion of my Ph.D.
 I got an opportunity to do postdoc with Catherine Wilson at Hydro-environmental Research Centre (HRC)-Department of Civil Engineering, Cardiff University, United Kingdom.
 I worked on various funded projects at Catherine' lab as well as I trained how to write research and industry proposals.
 During that time, I learned advanced computing and programing and most importantly how to speak Welsh (sort of ish).
-I moved to US in 2012 and worked as a postdoc at UofSC Carolinas Integrated Sciences & Assessments with Greg Carbone & Dan Tufford (hydrologist; retired) and later on as a Research Assistant Professor at the Department of Civil and Environmental Engineering at the University of South Carolina (UofSC) where I contributed to several funded projects (NOAA, NSF, SRNL, DOT, etc.) along with teaching and training graduate and undergraduate students in Engineering.
+I moved to the US in 2012 and worked as a postdoc at UofSC Carolinas Integrated Sciences & Assessments with Greg Carbone & Dan Tufford (hydrologist; retired) and later on as a Research Assistant Professor at the Department of Civil and Environmental Engineering (UofSC) where I contributed to several funded projects (NOAA, NSF, SRNL, DOT, etc.) along with teaching and training graduate and undergraduate students in Engineering.